open-component-model/ocm-spec/doc/specification/extensionpoints/README.md

 # 2.5 Extension Points for the Open Component Model Specification

 The specification described in the former sections open some extension points.
+These are parts of the [OCM specification](../README.md), which may be extended by arbitrary variations.
+The specification just defines the meaning, syntax and or functional behaviour of such elements.
-Extension points are specifications, which are restricted to a minimum set of attributes typically including an arbitrary specification type attribute intended to be refined by dedicated type incarnations.
+The definition of specification description of such elements (if required) is restricted to a minimum set of attributes, typically including an arbitrary specification type attribute intended to be refined by dedicated type incarnations.